Enable Recite

 We take care in removing information like your name and address before it goes to the Secure Data Environment.
 All the information is stored securely with tight controls which meet strict legal, cyber security and ethical standards.
 The data is always held within the NHS.

 A group of members of the public assess whether the project is in the public interest.
 Then, the Data Access Committee, which includes members of the public, health and care staff, legal experts review all applicants and projects that want to access to the Secure Data Environment.
-The outcomes of these reviews are shared on our website so you can see the type of research or planning being done
+The outcomes of these reviews are shared on our website so you can see the type of research or planning being done.

 Anyone who wants to access your health and care information for research or planning needs to send an application covering why they want to access it.
 They must work in a legitimate organisation such as a university or a NHS organisation.
 They must also have training in how to use the Secure Data Environment – and how to keep patient information safe.